Emptx0/LogisticRegressionC/README.md

-# LinearRegressionC
+# Logistic Regressi on C
-Implementation of linear regression with 3 features dataset on C.
+Implementation of binary classification with logistic regression in C for 3 features dataset.